 The National Assembly of Guinea today (Sunday) condemned 92 Africans to death - 34 in absentia - for their role in the abortive November invasion.

-The National Assembly of Guinea today (Sunday) condemned 92 Africans to death - 34 in absentia - for their role in the abortive November invasion.
+Background: The National Assembly of Guinea today (Sunday) condemned 92 Africans to death - 34 in absentia - for their role in the abortive November invasion.
 Radio Conakry said that there would be no appeal against the verdict in the mass treason trial and announced that the Army General Staff had demanded public executions by hanging.

 Sitting as the Supreme Revolutionary Tribunal, the Assembly also sentenced 72 people, including the Archbishop of Conakry, two West Germans, three Frenchmen and some 10 Lebanese to hard labour for life.